About me

 This still means we do the work.”

-Engaging with flow is the work.
+Engaging with this flow is the work.

 A perspective shaped by many teachers